GenerGener/Candida_auris/README.md

 ARG received poster bursaries from Oxford Nanopore Technologies (UK) in 2019.
 ARG is on the editorial board of *AIDS*.
 No other conflicts.

 # Feedback
+This is currently a work in progress.
+Feedback welcomed!
 Please submit feedback as an Issue.